josefmaierfl/matchinglib_poselib/generateVirtualSequence/README.md

 ## Interfacing the Library

-If you installed on your system as described [here](#library), you can integrate it into your own application.
+If you installed SemiRealSequence on your system as described [here](#library), you can integrate it into your own application.

 Generating semi-real-world sequences is split into 3 parts:
 * [Calculation of stereo poses](#interface-stereo): `./generateVirtualSequence/source/generateVirtualSequenceLib/include/getStereoCameraExtr.h`